 First of all, the analysis presents the current capacity demand of the separate 20 minutes brackets at Schiphol Airport related to the declared capacity by Airport Coordination Netherlands (ACNL).
 The analysis distinguishes between inbound and outbound capacity.
 After all, both the inbound and outbound capacity per 20 minutes bracket differ over the day as a result of the peaked traffic distribution at Schiphol Airport.
-The capacity demand is mapped for the 15th busiest day in 2017 (Thursday 3rd of August), which is an accepted reference point to recognize the relative large capacity burden at specific (summer) peak periods without overestimating by taking the busiest day.
+The capacity demand is mapped for the 15th busiest day in 2016 (Thursday 28th of July), which is an accepted reference point to recognize the relative large capacity burden at specific (summer) peak periods without overestimating by taking the busiest day.
 10

-For the estimation of traffic in 2030 the following assumptions have been used:
+For the estimation of traffic in 2023 the following assumptions have been used:

 - Up to and including 2020 the number of aircraft movements is maximized at 500,000 annually.
-In practice, this implies that the growth rate of traffic between 2016 (almost 497,000 aircraft movements) and 2020 is 0.7 per cent for the full period. - From 2021 the assumed annual growth rate is 1.5 per cent.11 - Based on the assumptions above, the average annual growth rate between 2016 and 2030 is 1.2 per cent. - The same growth rate is applied to all traffic segments. - In 2030, the annual capacity at Lelystad Airport is assumed to be 25,000 aircraft movements.
-This implies that 12,500 inbound and 12,500 outbound flights can be accommodated at the airport in 2030. - Based on the capacity demand in the different inbound and outbound peaks the following prioritizing with respect to the distribution of leisure traffic to Lelystad Airport is used in the analyses (capacity utilization between parentheses):
+In practice, this implies that the growth rate of traffic between 2016 (approximately 479,000 aircraft movements) and 2020 is 4.4 per cent for the full period. - From 2021 the assumed annual growth rate is 2.8 per cent. - Based on the assumptions above, the average annual growth rate between 2016 and 2023 is 1.8 per cent. - The same growth rate is applied to all traffic segments. - In 2023, the annual capacity at Lelystad Airport is assumed to be 10,000 aircraft movements. - Based on the capacity demand in the different inbound and outbound peaks the following prioritizing with respect to the distribution of leisure traffic to Lelystad Airport is used in the analyses, in which firstly the traffic distribution rule is applied to the waves (period including inbound and outbound peak) with the highest capacity demand (capacity demand between parentheses): - Wave 2: inbound peak 07:50 09:19 and outbound peak 09:20 10:39 (92.1 per cent);